Unboxed-Software/solana-course/content/token-program.md

 Let’s start with some basic scaffolding.
 You’re welcome to set up your project however feels most appropriate for you, but we’ll be using a simple Typescript project with a dependency on the `@solana/web3.js` and `@solana/spl-token` packages.

-You can use `npx create-solana-client [INSERT_NAME_HERE]` in the command line to clone the template we'll be starting from.
-Or you can manually clone the template [here](https://github.com/Unboxed-Software/solana-client-template).
+You can use `npx create-solana-client [INSERT_NAME_HERE] --initialize-keypair` in the command line to clone the template we'll be starting from.
+Or you can manually clone the template [here](https://github.com/Unboxed-Software/solana-npx-client-template/tree/with-keypair-env).
+Note if you use the git repository directly as your starting point that we'll be starting from the `with-keypair-env` branch.

 You'll then need to add a dependency on `@solana/spl-token`.
 From the command line inside the newly created directory, use the command `npm install @solana/spl-token`.